-Just like other greens and brassica family vegetables, beet greens contain unusually high levels of oxalic acid.
+Just like other greens and Brassica family vegetables, beet greens contain unusually high levels of oxalic acid.
 100 g of fresh beetroot leaves compose of 0.67 mg of this compound.
-Oxalic acid is a chelating compound and binds to minerals like calcium, phosphorous, etc which then expelled unused from the body.
-Besides being anti-nutrient, oxalic crystals can cause kidney stones when eaten in large quantities for very long periods.
+Oxalic acid is a chelating compound and binds to minerals like calcium, phosphorous, etc., which then expelled unused from the body.
+Besides being anti-nutrient, oxalic crystals can cause kidney stones when eaten in large quantities for extended periods of time.

-Because of its high vitamin K content, patients taking anti-coagulants such as warfarin encouraged to avoid these greens in the food.
-High vitamin K content in the beets tops further increases this vitamin concentration in the blood, which is what the drugs are attempting to lower.
-This effectively raises the dose of the drug and causes toxicity.
+Because of its high vitamin-K content, patients taking anti-coagulants such as warfarin encouraged to avoid these greens in the food.
+High vitamin-K content in the beets tops further increases this vitamin concentration in the blood, which is what the drugs are attempting to lower.
+It effectively raises the dose of the medicine and causes toxicity.

 Beets leaves contain 0.2 g/100 g of oxalic acid, a value far less than some other comparable greens such as spinach (0.97 g/100) and purslane (1.31 g/100 g).
 It may be used; however, with caution, even in individuals with known oxalate urinary tract stones.
 Adequate intake of water is advised to maintain normal urine output.
 (Medical disclaimer).